dkumor/rtcbot/examples/offloading/README.md

 a neural network which is trained exploiting the computational power available on a desktop PC.

 This is an _advanced_ topic, requiring a working knowledge of machine learning basics.
 It is also assumed that you are using linux on your desktop, and that you have an nvidia graphics card compatible with [pytorch](https://pytorch.org).
-If you choose to attempt this part on a windows desktop or on a mac, be aware that you might run into some problems that might need a bit of googling skills to solve.
+If you choose to attempt this part on a windows desktop or on a mac, be aware that you might run into some problems that might require some googling skills to solve.

 ### Under Construction...